Replace Attribute With Tag

 The Replace Attribute with Tag refactoring allows you to replace attribute definitions on a set of XMLs tag with equivalent sub-tags.
 If this refactoring is invoked, all attributes matching the selected attribute name on tags with the selected tag name may be removed, and equivalent sub-tags created.
 This bulk transformation of attributes to tags is useful as XML schemas evolve.

-Converting attribute to tag
+Converting an attribute into a tag

 - Determine the name of the tags to replace the selected attributes.